rtbhouse-apps/rtbhouse-python-sdk/README.rst

 Rotation eligibility is checked on every request, which means that for typical integrations with regular traffic, you can configure the token once and let the SDK manage it automatically.

-For integrations that do not make requests frequently enough to trigger automatic rotation during the rotation window, use the ``keep-alive-json`` CLI command (see `CLI for API Tokens` below) scheduled with ``cron`` or a similar tool.
+For integrations that do not make requests frequently enough to trigger automatic rotation during the rotation window (e.g. at least once a day), use the ``keep-alive-json`` CLI command (see `CLI for API Tokens` below) scheduled with ``cron`` or a similar tool.

 CLI for API Tokens
 ^^^^^^^^^^^^^^^^^^